adaptris/interlok-docs/docs/pages/cookbook/cookbook-o365.md

-> **Summary:** Interlok-Mail now provides a way to use Outlook with Office365
+> **Summary:** interlok-azure-mail now provides a way to use Interlok with Office365 email

-# Outlook for Office365
+# Introduction

-Both the Office365 consumer and producer are new additions to Interlok-Mail, that allow for the receiving and sending of email using Microsoft Outlook accounts via Azure and their Graph API.
+Both the Office365 consumer and producer are new additions to interlok-azure-mail, that allow for the receiving and sending of email using Microsoft Outlook accounts via Azure and their Graph API.
 One major benefit of this is the increased security and use of [OAuth2 tokens][1].
 It also removes the need to understand the IMAP/SMTP protocols.
 That